Setland34/ETHkey-Paytr-Protocol/README.md

 ## Project Overview and Key Features

-The ETHkey Paytr Protocol is designed to provide a secure and efficient way to handle transactions on the Ethereum blockchain.
+The ETHkey Paytr Protocol is designed to provide secure and efficient transactions on the Ethereum blockchain.
 Key features include:
-- Secure Ethereum key generation and management
+- Ethereum key generation and management
-- Implementation of the Paytr protocol for transactions
+- Paytr protocol implementation for secure transactions
 - Modular design for easy maintenance and extension

 ## Setup and Usage